Four Seasons Town Centre

 Four Seasons Town Centre is a three-story shopping mall in Greensboro, North Carolina.
 Opened in 1974, it was the first enclosed shopping center in Greensboro.
 Currently it is anchored by Dillard's and JCPenney and it is the only indoor shopping mall within Greensboro's city limits; however, nearby Friendly Center, an outdoor shopping plaza, has many of the same tenants.
-It is managed by Brookfield Properties.
+It is managed by GGP, a subsidiary of Brookfield Properties.
 The shopping mall is located off I-40, via the Gate City Boulevard and Koury Boulevard exits, southwest of downtown.

 History

 The process of acquiring the land for what would later become the site of Four Seasons Mall commenced in late 1958.
 Joseph S. Koury, a local developer, initiated the purchase of land south of downtown Greensboro with the vision of creating new suburban housing and shopping centers.
 The specific site for Four Seasons, situated at the newly established junction of Interstate 40 and US 29-A/US 70-A (present-day Gate City Boulevard), was designated for the flagship development of Imperial Corporation.
 Imperial Corporation served as the precursor to Koury Corporation, both owned and operated by Joseph S. Koury.

 The initial development on the site saw the inauguration of a Holiday Inn hotel in 1970.
 Subsequently, the mall took shape, featuring two levels and encompassing 900,000 square feet (84,000 m2) of Gross Leasable Area (GLA), unfolding in phased openings.
 JCPenney commenced operations on August 7, 1974, while a significant portion of the mall's interior debuted on October 30, 1974.
 Belk joined the lineup, officially opening its doors on February 6, 1975, coinciding with the property's formal dedication ceremony.
 The mall was designed for future expansion, with a main building that featured both a third floor and a basement level, both earmarked for future retail space.